NdibeRaymond/wiki_donate/README.md

 npm install
 ```

-3. Setup mysql on your localmachine, making sure that the username 'root' with a password of 'root' exists and that you can
+3. Setup mysql on your local machine, making sure that the username 'root' with a password of 'root' exists and that you can
     log into mysql with these.
 Also ensure that a database named "mysql" exists or else the application won't start. (
     This link will be of help https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/
-    )
+    ).
+Don't forget to change "hostname" in the databaseAPI.js from "database" to "localhost".

 4. Run "npm start" to start the application.
 5. To run e2e test, run "npm run e2e"